Skip to main content

 3. Incentivize rewards for anyone to solve them.

-Develop rituals to dedicate time, location and mindset to honestly face the truth in identify problems worth solving.
+Enter the Danger: Dedicate time to prepare your mind to embrace the pain in identify uncomfortable the problems that are worth solving.
 Approach these situations with courage, empathy and a genuine desire to improve rather than assigning blame.

 1. Prepare mentally.
 Remind yourself that addressing the uncomfortable issue is ultimately in the best interest of the team/organization, even if it feels risky in the moment.